maplibre/maplibre-gl-js/src/style-spec/README.md

-# Mapbox GL style specification & utilities
+# MapLibre GL style specification & utilities

-This directory contains code and reference files that define the Mapbox GL style specification and provides some utilities for working with Mapbox styles.
+This directory contains code and reference files that define the MapLibre GL style specification and provides some utilities for working with MapLibre styles.

 ## npm package

-The Mapbox GL style specification and utilities are published as a seperate npm package so that they can be installed without the bulk of GL JS.
+The MapLibre GL style specification and utilities are published as a seperate npm package so that they can be installed without the bulk of GL JS.

     npm install @mapbox/mapbox-gl-style-spec